Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-1.md

 ### Trigger

-A request for finance information is sent to HR.
+A request for population information is sent to HR.

 ## MAIN SUCCESS SCENARIO

 1. Population analyst request information on population of people living in cities and those who don't in a country.
-2. HR advisor captures name of the role to get salary information for.
+2. HR advisor captures name of the country to get city information for.
-3. HR advisor extracts current salary information of all employees of the given role.
+3. HR advisor extracts  information for population of the country and then calculates the people who don't live in cities.
-4. HR advisor provides report to finance.
+4. HR advisor provides report to population analyst.

 ## EXTENSIONS